chsigg/notes/README.md

   accidentals.
 - Timer Mode: Add an extra challenge to your practice.
 - Progress Stats: Track your training progress and accuracy.
+- Share your practice sessions with others.
 - Supports note names in English, German, and Dutch.

 See it in action at https://csigg.com/notes/.

+# Manual

+1\.
+Getting Started

+- **What is the Note Trainer App?** The Note Trainer App provides interactive exercises to help you recognize musical notes on the staff and their corresponding names.
+You can create custom practice sessions tailored to your specific learning needs.

+- **Basic Navigation** The app primarily uses a list of practice sessions as its main screen.
+Click on the gear icon at the top right to add/remove or edit sessions.
+Tap on a session in the list to start practicing.

+2\.
+Practice Sessions

+- **Understanding Session Types** The app offers different types of practice to target specific
+  skills:

+    - **Names**: You are shown a musical note on the staff and must identify the corresponding name of the note.
+    - **Notes**: You are shown the name of a note and must identify the corresponding musical note on the staff.
+    - **Play**: You are shown the name of a note and must play the correct pitch on your instrument.

+- **Starting a Practice Session** Simply tap on the desired session in the main session list.

+- **During a Practice Session**

+    - You will be presented with a note/key prompt.
+    - Respond by pressing button with the correct key or note below.
+    - If the answer is wrong, the button will turn red.
+If it's correct, the button will turn green and shortly after a new note/key will be shown.
+    - For play session type, play the note on your instrument.
+The app will detect the pitch and provide feedback whether the pitch is too low, too high, or correct.
+The first note of a play session is always an A that is used to detect the tuning of you instrument.
+    - Optionally, a timer will be shown at the top right.
+When it runs out, a new note/key will be shown.

+- **Viewing Practice Stats** On the main session list, basic statistics for each session are shown on the left.

+    - Number of practiced tests.
+    - The rate of correct answers.
+    - Total practice time.

+These stats help you track your progress over time.

+3\.
+Edit Sessions

+Tap the gear icon in the top right to manage your sessions.
+Here, you can select the language for note names at the bottom.
+Use the green plus icon to add a new session, the trash icon to remove one, or the pencil icon to edit an existing session.

+- **Understanding the Session Editor**

+    - You can choose the title and icon for your session, change the type and add a per-question time limit.
+    - Select the set of note names and notes on the staff that will be displayed during practice.
+    - Tap individual notes to select or deselect them.
+Tap the clef icon to select or deselect the entire row.

+- **Sharing Sessions (via a link)**

+    - Tap the "share" icon at the top of the session editor.
+A sharable link encoding the session configuration will be copied to your device's clipboard.
+    - Paste this link into a message, email, or other communication method to share it with others.
+    - Opening the link on your receiver's device should open the app and automatically add the session that is encoded in the link to the list.

 # Build instructions